 The Catacombs on El-Shoqafa Hill are a network of intricate underground corridors and chambers that form a real labyrinth.
 The tombs that are carved into the rocks lie deep beneath the modern city.
 They belonged to the Greeks and Romans who inhabited Alexandria in the first and second centuries, and the tombs were not discovered until 1900.
+We are going to visit them during our trip to Egypt.

 A winding staircase leads to the catacombs and the tombs are arranged on three levels.
 Unfortunately, the lowest one is flooded by groundwater.
 The underground is dark, silent, and the air is musty.
 The central shaft leads to the first level, then to the vestibule and the rotunda.
 The passage located after the left side leads to the triclinium - a large hall, in which there were stone benches along three walls, for funeral services were organized in this room.
 At the end of the feast, all the utensils from which they were eaten and drunk were shattered because it was believed that it was bad luck to re-use the utensils used at the funeral.
 Tones of pottery scattered around the area gave the place its contemporary name - Kom El-Shoqfa, which means "hill of shells".